Chrétien de Troyes

 Otto Springer's Wolfram studies (17) suggest that Wolfram adopted Chrétien's use of etymological plays with a number of his word creations.
 In our opinion, the key mediator was the mysterious "Meister Kyot", as we show in a rough draft.
 Wolfram's word play with "hilfe" (help) may very well be an intentional "help" for us to understand Chrétien, and on how to solve his riddles.
 Anyone who has performed for audiences, like yours truly, would say that Wolfram's "help" literally jumps into your face!
 Let us not forget that these poets were entertainers in front of live audiences, and that hints could be articulated with greater emphasis.
 Here is one of several examples, quoted by Springer, where helfe/hilfe is used like "conte":

 so vil man im der hilfe giht'..
 (P.461,18-26)

-The two versions of the prologue that show the structure of twelve lines that are followed by a pause, a kunstpause which only a dramaturg or entertainer would fully understand.
-Important examples are the suspense after line 12, who the most noble man in the empire might be, the change of style in line 13, and the return to an innocuous and hypocritical tone in line 25 which gets pathological and leads from his hands to the kidneys, etc. These lines and pauses should be rehearsed aloud to fully understand what Chrétien had in mind:
+The two versions of the prologue show the structure of twelve lines that are followed by a pause, a kunstpause which only a dramaturg or entertainer would understand.
+Important examples are the suspense after line 12, who the most noble man in the empire might be, the change of style in line 13, and the return to the innocuous and hypocritical tone in line 25, which gets pathological by leading from his hands to the kidneys, etc. These lines and pauses should be rehearsed aloud to appreciate how Chrétien played with his audience:

 1 Qui petit seem petit quialt